 Air Quality.
 In recent years, the U.S. EPA has been implementing a series of increasingly stringent regulations under the Clean Air Act relating to NAAQS for conventional air pollutants (e.g., NOx, SO2 and particulate matter) as well as stricter technology requirements to control HAPs (e.g., acid gases, mercury and other heavy metals) from electric generation units.
-The U.S. EPA continues to review and update its NAAQS with a tightened particulate matter NAAQS issued in December 2012 and a tightened ozone NAAQS, to be finalized in October 2015, proposed for public comment in December 2014.
-These recently finalized or proposed updates will potentially result in more stringent emissions limits on fossil-fuel electric generating stations.
-There continues to be opposition among fossil-fuel generation owners to the potential stringency and timing of these air regulations.
+The U.S. EPA continues to review and update its NAAQS with a tightened particulate matter NAAQS issued in December 2012 and a tightened ozone NAAQS issued on October 1, 2015.
+These recently finalized NAAQS updates will potentially result in more stringent emissions limits on fossil-fuel electric generating stations as states develop compliance plans and the U.S. EPA considers future regulation updates to address interstate air pollution.

 In July 2011, the U.S. EPA published CSAPR and in June 2012, it issued final technical corrections.
 CSAPR requires 28 upwind states in the eastern half of the United States to significantly improve air quality by reducing power plant emissions that cross state lines and contribute to ground- level ozone and fine particle pollution in downwind states.
-On August 21, 2012, a three-judge panel of the D.C.
+On August 21, 2012, the D.C.
 Circuit Court held that the EPA had exceeded its authority in certain material aspects with respect to CSAPR and vacated the rule and remanded it to the U.S. EPA for further rulemaking consistent with its decision.
 The Court also ordered that CAIR remain in effect pending finalization of CSAPR on remand.
 On April 29, 2014, the U.S. Supreme Court reversed the D.C.
 Circuit Court decision and upheld CSAPR, and remanded the case to the D.C.
 Circuit Court to resolve the remaining implementation issues.
 On November 21, 2014, the U.S. EPA issued an Interim Final Rule in which the Agency announced that it was tolling the effective dates for the CSAPR.
 The first phase of the CSAPR program started on January 1, 2015, with the second phase starting January 1, 2017.
-Also released on November 21, 2014, was a Notice of Data Availability under which the Agency proposed CSAPR allowance allocations to generating units for the first five years of the program, 2015-2020; these were identical to those previously identified in prior final rules related to the CSAPR.
-Oral argument related to the residual CSAPR challenges, not addressed by the U.S. Supreme Court, occurred on February 25, 2015 before the D.C.
-Circuit Court.
+On November 21, 2014 the Agency proposed CSAPR allowance allocations to generating units for the first five years of the program, 2015- 2020.
+These allowances were identical to those previously set forth in prior CSAPR rules.
+On remand the D.C.
+Circuit Court is reviewing the residual CSAPR challenges not addressed by the U.S. Supreme Court decision.
 On May 26, 2015, the D.C.
-Circuit Court issued its opinion on one of the residual CSAPR challenges and denied petitions to review EPA's Kansas SIP disapproval, finding that the EPA had acted within the bounds of its delegated authority when it originally disapproved Kansas' proposed SIP.
+Circuit Court issued its opinion on one of the residual CSAPR challenges and denied petitions to review EPA's Kansas SIP disapproval, finding that the EPA had acted within the bounds of its delegated authority when it originally disapproved Kansas' proposed state implementation plans (SIP).
+On July 28, 2015 the D.C.
+Circuit Court released its opinion regarding the remaining challenges following the Supreme Court's 2014 decision.
+In the opinion, the D.C.
+Circuit found that the original 2014 emission budgets challenged by petitioners were invalid and remanded them to EPA without vacatur.
+Note that the "2014" budgets were tolled to the 2017 compliance periods by EPA to address time lost during the litigation process.
+The budgets remanded include: the SO2 budgets for Texas, Alabama, Georgia, and South Carolina; and the NOx emissions budgets for Florida, Maryland, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Texas, Virginia and West Virginia.
+Additionally, the court rejected claims to several broader challenges to CSAPR and denied the petitions with respect to those issues.
+EPA is currently evaluating its options with regard to reconsideration of these budgets.